Postgraduate Diploma in Policy Studies

 This Diploma provides an overview of the variety of approaches to public policy and management, from a historical and comparative perspective.
 The courses move through techniques of policy analysis and implementation to discussion of particular policy issues.
 The course materials cover a range of policy issues and a variety of socio-economic contexts, levels of government and regime types.

-You will choose four core courses.
+You will choose four core modules selected from the list below:

 Teaching & Learning